-- 1. Press the Test/Mute button. - 2.
-Immediately move to fresh air either outdoors or by an open door or window. - Check that all persons are accounted for. - Call 911, your local emergency service, or fire department. - DO NOT re-enter the premises or move away from the open door/window until the emergency responders arrive, the premises have been aired out and your alarm remains in its normal operation. - 3.
-If your CO alarm reactivates within a 24-hour period: - Repeat steps 1-2. - Call a qualified appliance technician to inspect that all fuel burning appliances are operating properly, and to investigate for sources of carbon monoxide. - If problems are identified during this inspection have the equipment serviced immediately. - 4.
-Note any combustion equipment not inspected by the technician.
+- 1. PRESS the Test/Mute button to temporarily silence the alarm. - 2.
+MOVE TO FRESH AIR IMMEDIATELY, either outdoors or by an open door or window. - CHECK that all persons are accounted for. - CALL 911, your local emergency service, or fire department. - DO NOT re-enter the premises (or move away from the open door/window) until the emergency responders arrive, the premises have been aired out, and your alarm remains in its normal operation. - 3.
+If your CO alarm re-activates within a 24-hour period: - REPEAT steps 1-2. - CALL a qualified appliance technician to inspect that all fuel burning appliances are operating properly, and to investigate for sources of carbon monoxide. - IF PROBLEMS ARE IDENTIFIED during this inspection, have the equipment SERVICED IMMEDIATELY. - 4.
+NOTE any combustion equipment NOT inspected by the technician.
 For more information about CO safety and this equipment, consult the manufacturers' instructions, or contact the manufacturer directly. - 5.
-Confirm that a motor vehicle or generator engine operating nearby is not the source of CO inside your RV.
+CONFIRM that a motor vehicle or generator engine operating nearby is NOT the source of CO inside your RV.

-Procedures to take during a CO alarm (Canada)
+Procedures to Take During a CO Alarm (Canada)